 King Wu soon fell ill.
 In this precarious situation the Duke of Zhou refused to perform the traditional mantic rituals in order to know more about the outcome of the disease and instead erected three altars on which he declared to the ancestors of Zhou that he was willing to take over the disease and eventual death of his older brother.
 A subsequent investigation of the forefather's answer brought to light that they accepted the self-offering of Ji Dan.
 The record of the oracle was enclosed in a golden coffer (jinteng 金滕).

-During all these years, the fiefdom of Lu was administered by "Uncle" Bo Qin 伯禽 (also known as Qin Fu 禽父 "Father Qin"), a son of Ji Dan.
-The eminent position the Duke of Zhou had occupied allowed the subsequent dukes of Lu to be the sole feudal state that could perform the ancestral rites to venerate the former kings of Zhou.
+During all these years, the state of Lu was administered by "Uncle" Bo Qin 伯禽 (also known as Qin Fu 禽父 "Father Qin"), a son of Ji Dan.
+The eminent position that the Duke of Zhou had occupied allowed the subsequent dukes of Lu to be the sole regional state that was allowed to perform the ancestral rites to venerate the former kings of Zhou.
 It was therefore also the only state where royal rituals and music were allowed to be performed.
-Lu also served as a stronghold to control the native peoples in the east.
+Lu also served as a military stronghold to control the native peoples in the east.

 Prince Yun, also called Prince Gui 軌, mounted the throne.
 He is posthumously known as Duke Huan 魯桓公 (r.
 712-694).
-He was married to a princess of the state of Qi and therefore undertook a visit to her home country in 694.
+Duke Huan was able to take control over the small states of Zhu 邾, Ji 極 and Fang 防 and forced Cao 曹, Teng 滕, Xue 薛 and Ji 紀 to pay homage.
+Duke Huan was married to a princess of the state of Qi and therefore undertook a visit to her home country in 694.
 The princess, his wife, had an illicit relationship with her cousin, Duke Xiang of Qi.
-When Duke Huan was informed about this affair he was so enraged that, after a banquet, he was killed in his coach.
-The Duke Xiang had executed the (unintended?) murderer Peng Sheng 彭生, but no further excuse was given.
-Duke Huan was able to take control over the small states of Zhu 邾, Ji 極 and Fang 防 and forced Cao 曹, Teng 滕, Xue 薛 and Ji 紀 to pay homage.
+When Duke Huan of Lu was informed about this affair, Duke Xiang of Qi took action and had the cuckold killed in his coach way back from a banquet.
+Charged with the crime, Duke Xiang had the murderer Peng Sheng 彭生 executed, but no further excuse was given to the house of Lu.

 Under Duke Ding's rule the power of the house of Jisun declined.
-Ji Huanzi 季桓子, son of Ji Pingzi, was dominated by the nobleman Yang Hu 陽虎 who had won the support of the state of Qi.
-He was enfeoffed with a tract of land from Lu that Qi had occupied and was given the highest authority in the state of Lu.
+Ji Huanzi 季桓子, son of Ji Pingzi, was overruled by the nobleman Yang Hu 陽虎, who had won the support of the state of Qi.
+He was made grand master (dafu 大夫) over a territory from Lu that Qi had occupied and was given the highest authority in the state of Lu.
 At that moment the Three Huan lines unified for a last time, defeated the troops of Yang Hu and forced him to flee the country.
-It is told that in 501 Confucius was able to appease the duke of Qi and to save his home country from a military invasion by Qi.
-Duke Ding attempted curtailing the power of the Three Huan lines but his military leader Zhong You 仲由 was not able to enforce the destruction of Ji Huanzi's fortifications.
-Ji Huanzi was practically regarded as the ruler of Lu and was presented a group of female musicians by the duke of Qi.
+It is told that in 501, Confucius was able to appease the duke of Qi and to save his home country from a military invasion by Qi.
+Duke Ding attempted curtailing the power of the Three Huan lines, but his military leader Zhong You 仲由 was not able to enforce the destruction of Ji Huanzi's fortifications.
+Ji Huanzi was practically regarded as the ruler of Lu and was presented with a group of female musicians by the duke of Qi.
 In Confucius' eyes this present was the highest expression of the immoral attitude of his times, and left Lu, wandering around from state to state for many years.

 The name of the state of Lu was later used as name of princedoms.